insure logo

 Does your vehicle model affect car insurance rates in Illinois?

-For example, full coverage for a Honda Accord LX costs $2,305 per year in Illinois, while a Honda CR-V averages $1,944 – a difference of $361.
+For example, full coverage for a Honda Accord LX costs $2,305 per year in Illinois, while the average premium for a Honda CR-V is $1,944 – a difference of $361.

 Does your car’s model year affect insurance rates in Illinois?